-In Spoke, messages are billed by the segment, rather than the whole message.
+In Spoke, SMS messages are billed by the segment, rather than the whole message.
 To learn about MMS messages, scroll to the MMS section below.

-A segment is a component of a larger overall text message - you can think of it like a single page in a letter.
-Twilio has a good explanation of what a segment is and why it's a thing here: https://www.twilio.com/blog/2017/03/what-the-heck-is-a-segment.html
+A segment is a component of a larger overall text message.
+You can think of it as a single page in a letter.
+You can read more about segments here.

-The most common and most efficient character encoding is called GSM.
-As long as you stick to pretty standard characters, your message will be able to be encoded using the GSM encoding.
-If you use certain characters like emojis (e.g., 🙂), non-English characters (e.g. í, ü), or certain punctuation (e.g. `, – ), your message will require Unicode character encoding which is limited to 70 characters per segments.
+The most common and efficient character encoding is called GSM.
+Most standard characters will be able to be encoded using GSM encoding.
+If you use certain characters like emojis (e.g., 🙂), non-English characters (e.g. í, ü), or certain punctuation (e.g. `, – ), your message will require Unicode character encoding.
+Unicode is limited to 70 characters per segment.

-To help you all keep your messages within the appropriate amount of segments, we've added a segment counter that also informs you of the character set your message is likely to be encoded with.
-For example, when typing an emdash, you can see the character set switch to unicode, and the segment count and characters left adjust accordingly.
+For example, when typing an emdash (—), you can see the character set switch to Unicode and the segment count and characters left adjust accordingly:

 By using the Export Data button from the individual campaign page, you will be emailed two links to download your data exports.
 The second of these is your messages export, where you can find a breakdown of the number of segments on a particular campaign.
 For a more robust segment breakdown, please email firstname.lastname@example.org.